boazsegev/facil.io/docs/_SOURCE/0.8.x/fio.md

 * `filter` is the numerical filter (if any) used in the `fio_subscribe` and `fio_publish` functions.
 Negative values are reserved and 0 == channel name matching.

 * `channel` is an immutable binary string containing the channel name given to `fio_publish`.
 See the [`fio_str_info_s` return value](`#the-fio_str_info_s-return-value`) for details.

+* `uuid` is the connection's identifier (if any) to which the subscription belongs.

+  A connection `uuid` 0 marks an un-bound (non-connection related) subscription.

+* `pr` is the connection's protocol (if any).

+  If the subscription is bound to a connection, the protocol will be locked using a task lock and will be available using this pointer.

 * `msg` is an immutable binary string containing the message data given to `fio_publish`.
 See the [`fio_str_info_s` return value](`#the-fio_str_info_s-return-value`) for details.